 In colder climates, concrete that was placed in the winter months may have more efflorescence; due to the use of calcium chloride to accelerate the set time of the concrete.

-Capillary action transport moisture through concrete
+Capillary action transports moisture through concrete

 Concrete is a little like a sponge.
 It will wick-up moisture through capillary action to the surface and this moisture may carry with it sulfates and calcium deposits from the soil and concrete to the surface.

 Generally there is about 300 to 500 pounds of pressure that is developed by capillary action in concrete.
 Since most concrete in residential construction is 2,000 to 3,500 psi in strength, there is little concern about the pressures from capillary action.
-Occasionally, overtime salt deposits can build up on the surface and below the surface and when the moisture begins to flow through these areas, hydrostatic pressure may build up to three, four or five thousand pounds of pressure which is strong enough to cause some concrete to crack or spall (break off).
+Occasionally, overtime salt deposits can build up on the surface and below the surface and when the moisture begins to flow through these areas, hydro static pressure may build up to three, four or five thousand pounds of pressure which is strong enough to cause some concrete to crack or spall (break off).

 These types of issues are much more of a concern in large infrastructure projects like bridges and 5 story concrete parking garages, not normal residential homes